Snusmumr1000/etl-pipes/README.md

   - used to implement a pattern Chain of Responsibility and "||" operator
 - MapReduce
   - used to implement MapReduce pattern (chunking, mapping chunks, reducing to a single result)

-### Planned

 - Void
   - used to implement ";" operator
+- Actor System
+  - used to create asynchronous pipelines, using asyncio under the hood
-- Stream
+- Context
-  - used to implement Observable + Observer pattern
+  - used to pass data in the whole pipeline, read-only
-  - can be implemented with asyncio, threading, multiprocessing

 ## Examples

 ### Basic usage

+#### Hello world

 A trivial example of a pipeline with two simple pipes.
 Here two operations of summing and raising to a power are combined into one pipeline.